 The price of your kitten and cat’s vaccines will vary depending on several factors.

-The final cost will also depend on what type of clinic you’re visiting for the vaccines.
+Secondly, the final cost will depend on what type of clinic you’re visiting for the vaccines.
 If you’re on a tight budget, we recommend reaching out to your local SPCA to see if they offer vaccines at a lower rate.
 Our research indicated that provincial SPCAs provide feline vaccines for about half the cost of animal hospitals.
 Your area might also have a low-cost veterinary service where you can vaccinate your pet even cheaper than the SPCA price.